cnb10100/social-network-api/README.md

 ## Usage

-Cone the repository, and then navigate to the root.
+Clone the repository, and then navigate to the root.
 From there, you can run the following commands from the CLI:

 To install dependencies:
 `npm install`